 The 12 multimedia keys make it simple to control music and other media while you game, and the board’s plastic and metal construction means it will last you for quite a while.
 If you’re looking for the best white gaming keyboard for the lowest price, the Redragon K552 is the way to go.

 While there aren’t as many white gaming keyboard options on the market, you don’t have to sacrifice your gaming experience for aesthetics.
-We hope we’ve helped you find the best white gaming keyboard for your setup.
+We hope we’ve helped you find the best white gaming keyboard for your needs.